sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 imaginary parts between 0 and $\log Q$.
 CIS can prove that at least 55\% of the zeros in this rectangle have real parts equal to 1/2.

-The technique used by CIS is something they call the ``asymptotic large sieve.''
+The technique used by CIS is something they call the `asymptotic large sieve.'
 This is a technique  which can be used to give an asymptotic formula for a quantity that would have previously been estimated by the {\it large sieve inequality.} The latter  has been a staple of number theorists for more than 4 decades now.
 One spectacular application of the large sieve inequality